fontsource/fontsource/api/README.md

 ## Error tracking

-Production builds report unexpected request errors and scheduled/queue failures to the website's PostHog project, tagged `source: api-worker`.
-Expected HTTP 4xx responses are excluded; Cloudflare logging and queue retries remain in place.
+Production errors go to the website's PostHog project as `source: api-worker`.

-Set `POSTHOG_API_KEY` in the API's Cloudflare build environment to upload source maps to PostHog during `pnpm build`, using the same personal API key permissions as the website build.
-The PostHog Vite plugin handles source maps and release metadata, then removes maps after upload.
-Local development and tests do not send errors.
+Set `POSTHOG_API_KEY` in the Cloudflare build environment to enable source-map uploads through the PostHog Vite plugin.